Welcome to Product Support, a column devoted to helping you get the most out of the gadgets and software you already use.

 On both macOS and Windows, make sure all the latest software updates are downloaded and installed (either Update & Security from Settings in Windows, or Software Update from the About This Mac dialog).
 This makes sure you’re running all the latest optimizations and bug fixes for your operating system.

-6. The nuclear option
+Consider the nuclear option

 This one is not for the faint of heart, but it is the most effective: go right back to the beginning and start again with a fresh install of Windows or macOS.
-Before you do this, you should of course make sure all your files are safely backed up somewhere else, and that you can easily reinstall all your applications and games, because everything is going to be wiped.
+Before you do this, you should make sure all your files are safely backed up somewhere else, and that you can easily reinstall all your applications and games, because everything is going to be wiped.

 The process on macOS is a little more involved.
 You need to restart your Mac, then hold down Command+R as it reboots.
 When the macOS Utilities window appears, choose Reinstall macOS, and follow the instructions on screen.
 When everything is done, your laptop will restart again.